Updated on 2024-10-14 GMT+08:00

 Open source community: https://github.com/prometheus/prometheus

-Constraints
+Notes and Constraints

-By default, the kube-state-metrics component in the add-on does not collect labels and annotations of Kubernetes resources.
+• By default, the kube-state-metrics component of the add-on does not collect labels and annotations of Kubernetes resources.
 To collect these labels and annotations, manually enable the collection function in the startup parameters and check whether the corresponding metrics are added to the collection whitelist of ServiceMonitor named kube-state-metrics.
 For details, see Collecting All Labels and Annotations of a Pod.

 Installing the Add-on